Photo by Jennifer Chase

-It’s a good thing the holiday season overlaps with the darkest weeks of winter.
-All the parties and edible gifts — the parade of cookies, cakes, chocolates, cheesy dips, bacon-wrapped bites, and grogs and glasses of spirits–lift us up, imparting a warm cheer to what would otherwise be a pretty dreary time of year.
-But that flood of indulgences, and leaning on them too heavily as a way out of the winter doldrums, can leave us feeling worse — sluggish and uncomfortable in our tightening pants.
-Getting outside and moving, whether it’s for a brisk walk or a few spins around an ice-skating rink, is one surefire way to feel better, especially if you can manage to do it during mood-boosting daylight hours.
-But there are foods and drinks that can help, too — those that dish up comfort in a better-for-you way, or allow you to pace yourself to help you get through the season both happily and healthfully.
+It’s no coincidence that the holiday season overlaps the darkest weeks of winter.
+It’s that way by design.
+The parade of cookies, cakes, chocolates, cheesy dips, bacon-wrapped bites and grogs and glasses of spirits–lift us up, imparting a warm, glow-y cheer to what would otherwise be a pretty dreary time of year.
+But that constant flow–flood, even–of rich foods, and leaning on them too heavily as a way out of the winter doldrums can ultimately throw us out of balance, leaving us feeling worse — sluggish and uncomfortable in our tightening pants.
+Getting outside and moving, whether it’s for a brisk walk or a few spins around an ice-skating rink, is one sure-fire way to lift your spirits and well-being, especially if you can manage to do it during mood-boosting daylight hours, but there are foods and drinks that can help too — those that dish up comfort and joy in a better-for-you way, or allow you to pace yourself to help you get through the season both happily and healthfully.

-A hot cup of tea hits the spot when you are not truly hungry but crave a little something, a pick-me-up or a break any time of year.
-Each sip slows you down, allows you to exhale and, if the tea has caffeine, gives you a gentle energy boost.
+A hot cup of tea hits the spot when you are not truly hungry but you crave a little something, need a pick-me-up, or a break from the hectic, midday action any time of year.
+Each sip slows you down a bit, allows you to exhale and, if the tea has caffeine, gives you a gentle energy boost.
 With so many flavor options, it is also a delightful taste experience.
-During the holidays, a brew of spiced tea such as chai, or any blend with warm flavors such as cinnamon, ginger or a wintry peppermint, gives you the essence of the season on top of all that.
-And it warms your hands, as a mug of mulled cider or hot cocoa would, but it’s totally calorie-free (unless you add sweetener, of course, but even then a teaspoon of honey is just about 20 calories).
-Steep tea at home in a decorative pot for an extra-special effect, and stash a few tea sachets in your bag or at work for some holiday flavor whenever you need it.
+During the holidays a brew of spiced tea, like Chai, or any blend with warm flavors such as cinnamon, ginger or a wintery peppermint gives you the essence of the season on top of all that.
+And it does so in a way you can warm your hands around, like a mug of mulled cider or hot cocoa would, but it’s totally calorie free.
+(Unless you add sweetener, of course, but even then a teaspoons of honey is just about 20 calories.)
+Steep tea at home in a decorative pot for an extra special effect, and stash a few tea sachets in your bag or at work for some holiday flavor anytime you need it.

-Pumpkin has an off-the-charts warm-and-fuzzy factor, which is why you find pumpkin-spice everything for sale as soon as the first leaf flutters off a tree in the fall.
-It also works throughout the winter months to infuse everyday foods that might otherwise feel humdrum with a cozy, comfort-food essence.
-The ubiquitous overly sweet seasoning that contains very little of the actual winter squash might be a fad, but real pumpkin puree spiked with cinnamon, ginger, cloves and nutmeg is here to stay, providing old-fashioned heartwarming goodness, plus vitamins, fiber and antioxidants.
-You can roast and puree pumpkin yourself or get it from a can, which is just as nutritious.
-Stir it into oatmeal, add it to smoothies or use it to flavor your yogurt, along with those warming spices and, perhaps, a drizzle of real maple syrup.
+Pumpkin has an off-the-charts warm-fuzzy factor which is why you find pumpkin-spice everything for sale as soon as the first leaf flutters off a tree in the fall.
+It also works throughout the winter months to infuse everyday foods that might otherwise feel hum-drum with a cozy, comfort food essence.
+The ubiquitous overly-sweet seasoning that contains very little of the actual winter squash might be a passing fad, but real pumpkin puree spiked with cinnamon, ginger, cloves and nutmeg, is here to stay, providing old-fashioned heartwarming goodness plus vitamins, fiber and antioxidants.
+You can roast and puree pumpkin yourself and puree and freeze it, or get it from a can, which is just as nutritious.
+Stir it into oatmeal, add it to smoothies, or use it to flavor your yogurt, along with those warming spices and, perhaps, a drizzle of real maple syrup.

-Hardly a week goes by where I don’t make a big pot of vegetable-based soup—chilled ones in the summer and hot the rest of the year.
-It gets my family through the busy workweek, making for an easy, nourishing snack in a mug or as a full dinner in a bowl with a hunk of whole-grain bread.
+Hardly a week goes by throughout the year where I don’t make a big pot of vegetable-based soup—chilled ones in the summer and hot the rest of the year.
+It gets my family and me through the busy work-week making for an easy, nourishing snack in a mug, or dinner in a bowl with a hunk of whole grain bread.
 But there is no time I rely on my big pot of vegetable soup more than during the holiday season.
-It is easily made ahead and reheatable in minutes in any portion size, so after a day racing around in the holiday crush, I know I have a crowd-pleasing, belly-warming dinner on hand for however many hungry people show up.
-Keeping the soup vegetable-based means it also fills in the gaps from all the holiday parties where produce usually takes a back seat to sausages, cheeses and sweets, if it gets any play at all.
+It is easily made ahead, and reheat-able in minutes in any portion size, so after a day racing around in the holiday crush I know I have a crowd-pleasing, belly-warming dinner on hand for however many hungry people show up.
+Keeping the soup vegetable-based means it also fills in the gaps from all the holiday fare where produce usually takes a backseat to sausages, cheese and sweets, if it gets any play at all.